harrylclc/LTR-DG/data/README.md

 whole vobaculary (`vocab.txt`) should be used.
 In other words, the *neg_samples* field in valid/test files should not be used for ranking evaluation.
 * Remember to decode using utf8 when loading the vocabulary

-### How to reproduce MCQL data from crawled MCQL questions?
+### How to reproduce MCQL data from crawled questions?
 The 7.1K MCQs crawled can be located under folder `mcql`.
 The following command can convert the data into a format for ranking models.
 ```shell
 python prep_dataset.py -dataset mcql -data_dir mcql -out_dir mcql_processed